cyberus-technology/hedron/doc/upcoming.md

 code), which allows selecting which PD a UTCB/vLAPIC is mapped in, will be removed.
 Its functionality can be achieved by userspace choosing where to map the kernel page.

+# New Kernel Object: `VCPU`

+Execution Contexts (ECs) currently do double-duty as both normal host threads and vCPUs.
+Whether a EC represents a host thread or vCPU depends on the `vCPU` flag when the EC is created.
+Interaction with both types is largely similar.
+Whereas normal threads signal page faults and other exceptions via exception IPC, vCPUs use exception IPC to deliver VM exits.

+Receiving VM exits as IPC leads to convoluted code in userspace to set up vCPUs.
+Each possible VM exit reason needs its own portal, even though most VM exit handlers will go through common code before VM exit type specific code runs.
+An additional issue with the current design is that these VM exit handlers have no good point where the libc can setup thread-local storage for them.

+The largest issue with the current vCPU design is the inability to execute different vCPUs on the same thread.
+At the moment, when SVP wants to execute a different vCPU in the context of a VM Exit handler, we go through a complicated dance of copying UTCB content and semaphores.

+The solution we have arrived in informal discussion between @gonzo and
+@jstecklina is to abandon the concept of these "active" vCPUs and go to a model that resembles what other hypervisors are doing.
+In this "passive" mode, vCPUs are kernel objects that are distinct from ECs and only run when a thread calls a `run_vcpu` hypercall on them.

+This simplifies a list of things:

+- vCPUs can float between physical CPUs and userspace does not have to worry about TLB flushing issues when vCPUs migrate,
+- the `create_ec` API (and its implementation) becomes simpler, because it only deals with normal threads,
+- userspace does not need to setup any portals or local ECs for handling VM exits,
+- userspace can setup a vCPU with a handful lines of code,
+- userspace can freely choose different vCPUs to run on the same EC,
+- the Hedron-defined startup and recall VM exit reasons go away,
+- the UTCB does not need to do double-duty as VMCS storage area,
+- KPages can be used to hold vCPU state, vLAPIC page and guest FPU state,
+- the `Mtd::FPU` functionality is not necessary anymore, because userspace can access FPU state directly,
+- ...

+## Design Issues

+Introducing a vCPU kernel object type triggers the same design issues around hypercall IDs and permission bits as introducing the KPage object type.
+As KPages are somehwat required to introduce vCPU objects, we assume these have found a decent solution.

+We need to align on how the `recall` operation works with vCPUs.
+I propose modifying `recall` to work on vCPU objects as well.
+When a vCPU is recalled, the vCPU will exit to userspace with a host IRQ VM Exit.
+Alternatively, we introduce a `vcpu_ctrl_poke` system call that offers to poke the vCPU.
+This would leave the `recall` system call unaffected.

+Support for vCPU objects will likely be done for Intel VT only.
+AMD SVM support will be largely disabled initially.
+This might not be a completely bad thing, because AMD SVM has been unused in Hedron for a long time and should not be used without inspecting the existing code for correctness.

+We need to decide how to handle partial VMCS updates.
+This is currently handled by `Mtd` bits.
+One option is to abandon `Mtd`s for state transfer from VMCS to host (this assumes reading state is cheap) and only use a bitmap of updated fields when invoking `run_vcpu`.
+If we want to retain functionality to partially copy state from VMCS to the host, we can offer a `vcpu_ctrl` option to configure the bitmap per VM exit.

+## New System Call: `create_vcpu`

+To be written.

+## New System Call: `vcpu_ctrl`

+This will have a `run_vcpu` sub-operation.

+To be written.

+## Modified System Call: `create_ec`

+To be written.

+## Modified System Call: `ec_ctrl_recall`

+To be written.